SEESAC receives its political and strategic guidance and key indigenous support from the Regional Steering Group on SALW

 - Resource Mobilization

 - Information Management

-SEESAC also assisted the national authorities to successfully implement their work by helping them build their internal capacities through training, by providing them with a variety of tailor-made technical tools, such as RMDS/Gs, Awareness Support Packs and various Software, or by assisting them in raising the necessary funds.
-SEESAC has raised approximately $21.5 million for activities that contribute to better SALW Control in SEE since 2002.
+SEESAC also assisted the national authorities to successfully implement their work by helping them build their internal capacities through training, by providing them with a variety of tailor-made technical tools, such as RMDS/Gs, Awareness Support Packs and various Software.